learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 ## Introduction

-In this lab we will use the titanic dataset to see the impact of tree pruning and hyper parameter tuning on the predictive performance of decision tree classifier.
-Pruning reduces the size of decision trees by removing nodes of the tree that do not provide power to classify instances.
+In this lab you will use the titanic dataset to see the impact of tree pruning and hyperparameter tuning on the predictive performance of a decision tree classifier.
+Pruning reduces the size of decision trees by removing nodes of the tree that do not provide much predictive power to classify instances.
 Decision trees are the most susceptible out of all the machine learning algorithms to overfitting and effective pruning can reduce this likelihood.
-In this lab, we shall work with the Titanic dataset and see how we can tweak different hyper parameters for optimal pruning of the trees.

 ## Objectives

-You will be able to:
-- Demonstrate how pruning is performed for decision trees
-- Understand and explain the role of different Decision tree hyperparameters
+In this lab you will:

-- Select the best values for chosen hyperparameters and monitor the improvement in performance
+- Determine the optimal hyperparameters for a decision tree model and evaluate performance

 ## Import necessary libraries